Close Menu

 Click Here

 The real power though of All In: The Fight For Democracy doesn’t come from the harrowing statistics, the damning facts, or the ample historical footage juxtaposed to mirror images from this year alone.
-The film’s power comes from Stacy Abram’s story itself.
+The film’s power comes from Stacy Abrams’ story itself.
 From the first few minutes of the film alone, it is impossible to deny the power of her storytelling.

 The film opens with her 2018 non-concession speech, an awe-inspiring condemnation fo her state and our nation’s broken electoral system.
 Throughout the rest of the film, Abrams narrates stories from her own life and family history that track the slow march of progress in the history of universal suffrage while also demonstrating sharply the national tragedy of voter suppression.
-These stories are also beautifully animated in a hand-drawn collage-style throughout the film.
-The animations add to the emotional depth as they are interspersed with historical and modern footage to break up the monotony of watching each narrator speak from behind a table and an otherwise empty room.

 The documentary covers virtually every aspect of its subject’s nearly 250-year history.
 It is as perfect a starting point for learning about voter suppression and its effects as it is an in-depth learning opportunity for people at the forefront of political whereabouts.
 I only wish the documentary was more explicit about ways individuals can help support the movement to end voter suppression.

 Since her loss in 2018, Abrams has led a national effort, Fair Fight, to fight on every front against voter suppression.
 For such a powerful documentary to end in somewhat of a whimper feels like a wasted opportunity.
-After captivating its audience with devastating facts and anecdotes through on of the most foremost and prolific loving emblems of the danger of voter suppression, I wish All In: The Fight For Democracy ended with a rallying cry to support Fair Fight and provided tangible ways to do so.
-It does leave viewers with a message to register to vote l, check your registration, and make sure you have your friends and family do the same.
-But with perhaps the most consequential election in U.S. history Just around the corner, I hoped for a stronger, more explicit final message.
+After captivating its audience with devastating facts and anecdotes through one of the most prominent and prolific examples of the danger of voter suppression, I wish All In: The Fight For Democracy ended with a rallying cry to support Fair Fight and provided tangible ways to do so.

 Nonetheless, All In: The Fight For Democracy offers an essential, timely look at one of the most critical failures of U.S. democracy.
 The opening segment stretches on too long before introducing the names of the speakers and becomes confusing as it seemingly ends after a few minutes only to go on for another several, rushing through numerous essential topics.
 After the introduction though, until its insufficient conclusion, the documentary is flawless and should be included among essential viewing lists.